In order to serve you better, please select your Dominion Energy location services.

 WFSB Ch.
 3 WTNH Ch.
 8 WHPX Ch.
 26 WVIT Ch.
 30 WTIC Ch.
 61 |

-United States Coast Guard (USCG): The USCG will broadcast waterway advisories for the emergency planning zone via very high frequency (VHF) marine radio.
-For waterway questions, contact USCG Sector Long Island by phone 203-468-4401 or via VHF radio channel 16.
+United States Coast Guard (USCG): Will broadcast waterway advisories for the emergency planning zone via very high frequency (VHF) marine radio.
+For waterway questions, contact USCG Sector Long Island at 203-468-4401 or via VHF radio channel 16.

-Communities located within 10 miles of Millstone Power Station are included in the 10-mile EPZ.
-Following a General Emergency, people in parts of the 10-mile EPZ may be directed to take protective actions such as sheltering-in-place, evacuation, ingestion of potassium iodide (KI) if recommended, or simply instructed to monitor and prepare.
+Communities located within the 10-mile area of Millstone Power Station are included in the 10-mile emergency planning zone (EPZ).
+Following a General Emergency, people in parts of the 10-mile EPZ may be directed to take protective actions such as sheltering-in-place, evacuation, take potassium iodide (KI) if recommended, or monitor and prepare.

-Below are the 10 communities within approximately 10-miles of Millstone Power Station:
+Below are the 10 communities within the 10-mile area of Millstone Power Station:

 The 10-mile Emergency Planning Zone (EPZ) includes all or part of the ten towns and cities and the waters within approximately 10 miles of Millstone Power Station.